 - 1 tablespoon fresh squeezed lemon juice

-- 1 tablespoon warm water (may need more to thin out sauce)
+- 1 tablespoon of warm water may need more to thin out the sauce

 - 2 egg yolks

 - a few dashes of hot sauce use your favorite!